bradsherman/medusa/README.md

 ## Future Work

-* More robust input handling for cli args
 * Read config from file
 * Test multiple endpoints
 * Add ability to make post requests by specifying data in body of request.